-FACE-Kids provides group counseling services to Dane County children who have a wide range of mental health needs.
+FACE-Kids provides group counseling services to Dane County children focusing on social-emotional wellness.

 FACE-Kids (Five+ Agency Cooperative Effort) is a collaboration of these community agencies: Agrace, Catholic Charities, Children’s Hospital of Wisconsin Community Services, Family Service Madison, Journey Mental Health Center, Lutheran Social Services, and The Rainbow Project.
 FACE-Kids uses a collaborative system as a strategy to provide accessible group counseling in schools, neighborhood centers, and FACE-Kids agencies.

 FACE-Kids offers group counseling to school-aged youth on a wide range of mental health and social skills topics.
-We also provide school-based targeted suicide prevention services to rural middle and high school youth in Marshall and Deerfield, and train school staff there to reduce risk factors and work directly with youth who have been identified as at-risk for suicide.
+We also provide school-based targeted suicide prevention group services to rural middle and high school youth, and train school staff in rural areas to identify and reduce risk factors for students in their school.

 The ultimate goal of FACE-Kids is to help strengthen and improve a child’s individual, family, and school life by being a part of a supportive group with others in a similar situation.

 91% of youth improved their level of functioning at home and in school.